DCotterill/DCotterill.github.io/_posts/2016-10-12-financial-independece.md

 The personal debt aspect is particularly important for Australia, as we have the **highest personal debt in THE WORLD!**.
 When I wrote this the personal debt on [Australian Debt Clock](http://www.australiandebtclock.com.au/clocks) was $145 billion of which $43 billion was credit card debt!
 Just visit that site and see the numbers tick over to get a shock.

 I also particularly like his response to people who say 'but I really like my job'.
 There's so much truth in the answer that financial freedom doesn't stop you working, it just removes ties to opens up a world of opportunities and possibilities.

+If you take **anything** from this, it should be that financial freedom isn't just for the 1 percent, with million $ bonuses, or for people who only live on beans on toast, it's just about not letting your spending increase with (and often above) your income.
+Don't spend money you don't have, and don't believe that having more means you can spend more, which means you'll be happier.

+From my time at home so far, I've realised that I an much happier when I can be outside, not chained to a desk, and I really like building things (which is why I think I always enjoyed being a developer).
+I would have never been able to build this if I didn't have the spare time at home, and it really is awesome, even if I say so myself :-)

+<p><center><iframe src="https://www.flickr.com/photos/daz_and_di/29579812934/" width="700" frameborder="0" allowfullscreen="allowfullscreen"></iframe></center></p>